mmuratarat/mmuratarat.github.io/_posts/2019-01-17-implementing-padding-schemes-of-tensorflow-in-python.md

 {% endhighlight %}

 # A Note on TensorFlow's tf.nn.conv2d
 TensorFlow's `tf.nn.conv2d` function has an argument `data_format` which is an optional string from: "NHWC", "NCHW".
 NHWC is by default.
-NHWC simply means the order of dimensions in a 4D tensor is:
+NHWC simply means the order of dimensions in a 4D tensor, which is:

 N: batch
 H: height (spatial dimension)